 - 6.1.
-This application has been publicised by way of a site notice displayed near the site and by letter to nearby residential properties.
+This application has been publicised by way of a site notice displayed near the site and by letters to nearby properties.
 The final date for comments was 29 April 2021, although comments received after this date and before finalising this report have also been taken into account. - 6.2.
-No comments have been raised by third parties.
+1 letter of concern has been received from the resident whose garden backs directly onto the application site.
+The concerns are: - Why is the position of the kiosk the best one for all parties concerned? - The kiosk is visible from nearby residents homes due to its height. - What other options were considered as to where best to position the development?
+Why were other positions not considered that are further away from residential properties?
+It is regrettable a decision was made to place it as close to the gardens of residents as it possibly could be.